-When using authpf on a system that has regular user accounts and authpf user accounts, it can be beneficial to create a separate login class for the authpf users.
+When using authpf on a system that has regular user accounts and authpf user accounts, it can be beneficial to use a separate login class for the authpf users.
 This allows for certain changes to those accounts to be made on a global basis and also allows different policies to be placed on regular accounts and authpf accounts.
 Some examples of what policies can be set:

 - shell Specify a user's login shell.
-This can be used to force a user's shell to authpf regardless of the entry in the passwd(5) database. - welcome Specify which motd(5) file to display when a user logs in.
-This is useful for displaying messages that are relevant only to authpf users.
+This can be used to force a user's shell to authof regardless of the entry in the passwd(5) database. - welcome Specify which motd(5) file to display when a user logs in.
+This is useful for displaying messages that are relevant only to authof users.

 Login classes are created in the login.conf(5) file.
-An example login class for authpf users:
+OpenBSD comes with an authpf login class defined as: